Illumina/akt/docs/usage.md

 ```

 ##common options
 There are a number of options that are shared by multiple akt subcommands which we list here.
 We have tried to keep these consistent with [bcftools](http://samtools.github.io/bcftools/bcftools.html) where possible.
+Note that several options (`kin`/`pca`) prefer a thinned set of sites for faster analysis, we encourage users to provide one of our [pre-calculated site lists](https://github.com/Illumina/akt/tree/master/data) using the `-R` option for much faster computation.

 **-R** *FILE* a file (tabixed VCF or bed) containing the markers to perform analysis on. **-R**/**-r** uses tabixes jumping for fast look up
 **-r** *REGION* same as **-R** but a string containing the region eg. `chr1:1000000-2000000`